 There’s no set time for how long the interview can take - it could last a few hours.

-If you sent in a written statement beforehand, the questions will be based around the information you gave.
+If you sent in a questionnaire or written statement beforehand, the questions will be based around the information you gave.
 You should also expect the interviewer to ask questions about:

 If you don’t know how to answer a question

 It’s fine to tell the interviewer that you don’t know the answer to a question - it’s better to say “I don’t know” rather than guess.
 Or if there’s something you’re not comfortable answering, you can say you don’t want to answer.